jeffreycwitt/hn202/docs/class-10.md

 With all this background in mind, let's look at the substance of Pope Urban's Council of Clermont speech (pp. 25-37), calling for crusade.

-What I would like to look for is evidence of this “new” argument for military activity as a Christian virtue (or the“spiritualizing of military activity”) in the accounts of Pope Urban’s speech.
+What I would like to look for is evidence of this "new" argument for military activity as a Christian virtue (or the "spiritualizing of military activity") in the accounts of Pope Urban’s speech.

 {:.rquestion}
-What is the "theological argument" for the crusades and certain forms of military conquest.
+What is the "theological argument" for the Crusade that he gives?

 {:.rquestion}
 What are the key premises in the argument?

 {:.rquestion}
-How are traditional Christian Bible Verses or Biblical precepts (that could be easily be used as a call to pacifism or monasticism) re-interpreted as a justification of the crusade and the life of war and violence?
+How are traditional Christian Bible verses or Biblical precepts (that could be easily be used as a call to pacifism or monasticism) re-interpreted as a justification of the crusade and the life of war and violence?

 {:.rquestion}
 Where does Pope Urban look for models and exemplar?

 {:.rquestion}
-Is this evidence of a new vision of pilgrim's proper involvement with the earthly city?
+Is this evidence of a new vision of a pilgrim's proper involvement with the earthly city?
 How so?
 </div>

 # Key Takeaways